 The treatment for chronic HBV infection aims to reduce viral replication of HBV.
-As HBV DNA is the parameter most directly influenced by therapy with nucleoside or nucleotide analogues, HBV DNA undetectability is an appropriate surrogate marker for treatment response.
-Persistent lowering of HBV DNA levels has also been shown to reduce the risk of HCC and overall mortality in individuals with HIV-HBV.
-A few antiviral agents used for treatment of HIV, such as lamivudine and particularly TDF/TAF, are also active against HBV.
+As HBV DNA is the parameter most directly influenced by therapy with either nucleoside or nucleotide analogues, HBV DNA undetectability is an appropriate surrogate marker for treatment response.
+Persistent lowering of HBV DNA levels has also been shown to reduce the risk of HCC and overall mortality in individuals with HIV and HBV^{33,34}.
+A few antiviral agents used for treatment of HIV, such as lamivudine, and particularly TDF/TAF, are also active against HBV.

-Of the 1,668 individuals with HIV in the SHM database who have ever had an HBsAg-positive serological test result, 1,605 (96%) received an ART regimen that included one or more agents with activity against both HIV and HBV.
-The reasons the remaining 63 individuals did not receive anti-HBV treatment included:
+Of the 1,715 individuals with HIV in the shm database who have ever had an HBsAg positive serological test result, 1,650 (96%) ever received an ART regimen that included one or more agents with activity against both HIV and HBV.
+The reasons the remaining 63 individuals never received anti-HBV treatment included:

 - death prior to start of treatment (n=16);

 - recent entry into care (n=4);

-- lost to care (n=40); or
+- loss to follow up (n=43); or

-- lack of sufficient information (n=3).
+- lack of sufficient information (n=2).

 Most people with active HBV received treatment containing lamivudine in 2001 (Figure 4.13).
-TDF-based ART (with or without lamivudine or emtricitabine) for combined HIV and HBV treatment was first used in 2002 (n=84 out of 642, 13%) and became more commonly used than lamivudine in 2005.
-TAF-based ART (with or without lamivudine or emtricitabine) was first used in 2016 (n=135 out of 1,239, 11%).
+TDF-based ART (with or without lamivudine or emtricitabine) for combined HIV and HBV treatment was first used in 2002 (n=84/646, 13%) and became more commonly used than lamivudine in 2004.
+TAF-based ART (with or without lamivudine or emtricitabine) was first used in 2016 (n=135/1,245, 11%).

-In 2021, most individuals with HBV were receiving TAF-based ART (n=590 out of 1,292, 46%), closely followed by TDF-based ART (n=494 out of 1,292, 38%), and lamivudine-based ART (n=147 out of 1,292, 11%), or no anti-HBV-containing ART (n=61 out of 1,292, 5%).
+In 2022, most individuals with HBV were receiving TAF-based ART (n=609/1,331, 46%), closely followed by TDF-based ART (n=504/1,331, 38%), and lamivudine-based ART (n=151/1,331,11%), or no anti-HBV-containing ART (n=67/1,331,5%).
+Of the 67 individuals who were not on an anti-HBV containing ART, 28 (41%) no longer had HBsAg positive serology.